TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqlmi-conn-aad.md

             "id": "aad_login_driver_other",
             "order": 2710,
             "controlType": "textbox",
-            "displayLabel": "Please enter the driver that you are using to connect to the Azure SQL DB.", "infoBalloonText": "If you are using driver(s) other than the ones listed above, please type in the driver name and version.", "required": true,
+            "displayLabel": "Please enter the driver that you are using to connect to the Managed Instance.", "infoBalloonText": "If you are using driver(s) other than the ones listed above, please type in the driver name and version.", "required": true,
             "visibility": "aad_login_driver == dont_know_answer",